 Church history is riddled with problems.
 Sin has left much of church history to more closely resemble the ancient Jerusalem of the Old Testament than the heavenly Jerusalem we look forward to.
 The problems the church has faced are about as varied as could be imagined, from practical issues, to sin among leadership and laity, to heresies in every generation.
 But which problems present the greatest danger?

-I would suggest that the most dangeroues errors that face the church are those that go unnoticed.
-When a problem is recognised as such, the table is set for efforts to be made to recify it.
+I would suggest that the most dangerous errors that face the church are those that go unnoticed.
+When a problem is recognised as such, the table is set for efforts to be made to rectify it.
 But when problems go unrecognised, especially if they are unrecognised for a long time, the extent of damage they cause can be extreme, and rectifying them becomes more difficult.

 Church history is full of examples of this exact sort of thing.
 Consider the church in the Southern United States- for two centuries sinful racism against blacks was not only tolerated but also endorsed by Southern churches.
 For only a relatively small portion of that time did they even face outside opposition from Christians in other regions, since most Northern Churches were equally rascist, and while they often decried slavery, they rarely focused on the great sin of hating and prejudicing others on the basis of race.

-Because most white Christians did not even catagorically think of racisim as sin, there was no real effort to correct the problem for a long time.
-The effects of this are readily visible today as many black and white Christians still meet in seperate churches.
+Because most white Christians did not even categorically think of racism as sin, there was no real effort to correct the problem for a long time.
+The effects of this are readily visible today as many black and white Christians still meet in separate churches.
 There still remains work to be done.

 Semi-modalism is a variation of the ancient heresy of modalism that keeps the fundamental principle of modalism unchanged -namely, that the person of the one God is all three persons of Father, Son, and Holy Spirit- but unlike classical modalism does not teach that he takes turns manifesting himself as each of the three persons.
 Instead semi-modalism teaches that the single person who is the one God eternally exists as the three real persons of the Trinity- Father, Son, and Holy Spirit- simultaneously.
 This stands in contrast to the Bible’s teaching that the one God is the person of the Father in particular, with the Son standing in relation to the one God as His only-begotten Son, and the Spirit as His Spirit.
 The idea that all three persons of the Trinity constitute a single person is foreign to the teaching of scripture.